o1-labs-XT/mastermind-zkApp/README.md

 - After initialization, the Code Master calls the `createGame` method to start the game and set a secret combination for the Code Breaker to solve.

-- The Code Breaker then makes a guess by calling the `makeGuess` method with a valid combination as a parameter.
+- The Code Breaker then makes a guess by calling the `makeGuess` method with a valid combination as an argument.

 - The Code Master submits the solution again to be checked against the previous guess and provides a clue.

 - The Code Breaker should analyze the given clue and make another meaningful guess.

-- The game continues by alternating between `makeGuess` and `giveClue` until the Code Breaker either uncovers the secret combination or fails by exceeding the allowed `maxAttempts`, concluding the game.
+- The game continues by alternating between `makeGuess` and `giveClue` methods until the Code Breaker either uncovers the secret combination or fails by exceeding the allowed `maxAttempts`, concluding the game.

 Now, let's dive deeper into the states and methods of our Mastermind zkApp.